David-Durst/embeddedHaskellAetherling/theory/Basic.md

 Unpartition no ni .
 Partition no ni == Id
 ```

-The following commutativity diagram shows that:
+The following commutativity diagram shows the relationship between functions on isomorphic types.
+Specializing this diagram for `Seq` proves:
 1. For any function `f :: Seq (no*ni) t -> Seq (no*ni) f` there is a function `f' :: Seq no (Seq ni t) -> Seq no (Seq ni t')`.
 1. The inputs and outputs of `f` and `f'`  are equivalent up to isomorphism.

 ![General Isomorphism Diagram](isomorphism_general.png "General Isomorphism Diagram")

+We can repeatedly apply this isomorphism to convert between a flat `Seq` and any arbitrarily nested `Seq`

+We will use these isomorphisms to produce Aetherling's rewrite rules that lower from the sequence language into the space-time IR.

 # Space-Time IR
 The space-time IR defines how to interpret the data flow programs as hardware accelerators.